danielhk2004/MP/_pages/about.md

 <div class="info-box">

-### 🏆 Honors
+🏆 Honors

 - Ranked among the **Top 5%** of Physics students at Sharif University
 - Admitted to the **Direct Master's Program for Top Talents**
 - Top **1%** in the National University Entrance Exam
-- Top 80 Finalist in the National Physics Olympiad
+- High Rank in the National Physics Olympiad
-- High Rank in National Mathematics Olympiad
+- High Rank in the National Mathematics Olympiad
-- High Rank in National Astronomy & Astrophysics Olympiad

 </div>